aertslab/scenic-nf/README.md

     --db = Ranking databases, feather format.

     --threads = Number of threads to use.

+    --output = Name of the output loom file.

 ## Running the pipeline on the example dataset